 - A 1980s Archie Comics story guest-starred, and featured on the cover, one Glen Scarpelli as a Teen Idol that the characters just couldn't stop gushing about.
 In fact, while Scarpelli wasn't completely obscure—he had a recurring role as Alex Handris on One Day at a Time—he wasn't known for his music.
 However, his father, Henry Scarpelli, had been an Archie Comics artist for decades, so draw your own conclusion.

-- Wonder Woman could be considered an example of a fictional character suffering this.
+- Wonder Woman is an example of a fictional character suffering this.
 DC Comics likes to bill her as part of their Big Three, alongside Batman and Superman.
 The reality is is that the latter two are far more well known than she is, and her own books are regularly outsold by DC's other big name superheroes.
 Her live-action TV show is the only adaptation of her that became ingrained in the public concious, with most other planned adaptations of her never getting off the ground.
 Any attempts at giving her a consistent personality, a long-term supporting cast and even an interesting rogues gallery have often failed to stick, with even the man who's supposed to be her main love interest Steve Trevor getting regularly ignored because most writers have no idea what to do with him.
 Ask the average person about Batman and Superman, and chances are they'll be able to tell you their abilities, their sidekicks and the names of some of their villains.
 Ask the average person about Wonder Woman and they'll likely tell you that she's the biggest female superhero, maybe the fact that she has a lasso and an invisible jet—and little more besides that.
 She became more mainstream famous with the Wonder Woman (2017) film, as it is both the first critically successful film in the DCEU and had the biggest opening weekend for a blockbuster directed by a woman.
 It was the highest grossing DCEU film domestically, beating out even Batman v Superman: Dawn of Justice.